-I’ve been quite lucky that when I have graded underwater footage, it has always been sort of for a fantasy type world so I could work with the natural blue of being on water and enhance it, rather than trying to kill it or nuetralize it some how.
+I’ve been quite lucky that when I have graded underwater footage, it has always been sort of for a fantasy type world so I could work with the natural blue of being on the water and enhance it, rather than trying to kill it or neutralize it somehow.

 My first experience of underwater grading was just a single shot for a fashion commercial that you can view below.

-I learned a lot about the quality and behaviour of underwater footage on this job, but I consider that job a learning experience as there was no underwater matching involved.
+I learned a lot about the quality and behavior of underwater footage on this job, but I consider that job a learning experience as there was no underwater matching involved.